osamazeeshan/Suspect-Detection/README.md

     ...
 ```

-4. Once you have collected the images, now you need to train the model using ```train_face_recg.py```
+4. Once you have collected the images, now you need to train the model using ```train_face_recognize.py```

 ```
-python train_face_recg.py --dataset face_recg_dataset --encodings encodings.pickl
+python train_face_recognize.py --dataset face_recg_dataset --encodings encodings.pickl
 ```

-5. When training complete you will see encodings.pickl saved in your project directory
+5. When training is complete, you will see encodings.pickl saved in your project directory
 6. Now you can replace this file when calling ```suspect_detection.py``` file

 ```